 The older man looked from one to the other, his clear blue eyes missing nothing, though a small smile crinkled their corners.
 "I'm sure Jecht takes his duties seriously, as do you, Auron.
 Shall we be on our way?"

 A last warning glare directed at the man walking Point, the one called Auron resumed his position as Rear Guard and the small party continued on its way.

 Auron simply didn't understand why the Summoner wanted this man in his party, much less as a Guardian.
 He was a cocky, self-absorbed drinker who knew nothing of his duties or responsibilities, nothing about a pilgrimage and was a dead weight.
 A dangerous dead weight.
 But the Summoner was the boss.
 He just hoped that the other man's presence didn't get them killed.

 Time passed with only the sound of their boots crunching on the narrow, hard-packed road until Auron's attentive ears detected faint sounds somewhere ahead.
-Instantly on the alert, he softly said, "Halt!"
+Instantly on the alert, he softly called, "Halt!"
 This was Jecht's responsibility as Point man, but the former blitzballer wasn't even aware of it.

 Jecht and Lord Braska both immediately stopped and turned to look at him.
 "Battle up ahead.
 Jecht, guard Lord Braska!
 Stay alert."

-With that, the tall, young man raced forward, his red coat flying, the grip of a huge sword in his right hand.
-Rounding a bend in the narrow road, he saw what appeared to be a slender, long-haired, half-grown boy fighting a desperate battle with a garuda, two silent, crumpled bodies lay nearby.
+With that, the tall young man raced forward, his red coat flying, the grip of a huge sword in his right hand.
+Rounding a bend in the narrow road, he saw what appeared to be a slender, long-haired, half-grown boy fighting a desperate battle with a garuda, as two silent, crumpled bodies lay nearby.